abuecker/sf-test/src/presentation.md

 As part of the continuos delivery process for each service, Packer builds an AMI of the service.

-CloudFormation then updates the stack with the new AMI of the service.
+CloudFormation then updates the stack with the new AMI.

 -- w128